Best Of16 min read

 Most young adults are leaving serious money on the table — not because they're bad with finances, but because they're stuck trying to figure out which investing app is actually worth using.
 If you've got $5 or $5,000 to start with, the right app can mean the difference between money sitting in a savings account earning a laughable 0.01% and actually building long-term wealth.
 The problem?
 There are a lot of options, and they're not all created equal.
 Some are built for passive, hands-off investors.
 Others are for people who want to trade individual stocks on their lunch break.
 And a few try to do everything — which, honestly, usually means they do nothing particularly well.

-This breakdown cuts through the noise.
-We've evaluated eight of the most popular investing apps for young adults — Robinhood, Webull, Acorns, Stash, M1 Finance, SoFi, Betterment, and Wealthfront — across pricing, features, ease of use, and who they actually make sense for.
+This breakdown cuts through all the marketing noise.
+We've tested eight of the most popular investing apps for young adults — Robinhood, Webull, Acorns, Stash, M1 Finance, SoFi, Betterment, and Wealthfront — across pricing, features, ease of use, and who they actually make sense for.

 How We Evaluated These Investing Apps

-Before diving in, here's the methodology.
-No app got a free pass just because it's popular or has a slick marketing budget.
+Before we dig into the details, here's what we actually looked at.
+No app got a free pass just because it has a slick marketing campaign or celebrity endorsement.

-Each tool is scored on these dimensions.
-Honest opinions included — some of these apps have serious flaws that their marketing conveniently ignores.
+Each tool got scored on these dimensions.
+And we kept the honest opinions — some of these apps have serious flaws that their marketing conveniently ignores.

 Quick Comparison Table: Best Investing Apps for Young Adults 2026